DMArens/CTF-Writeups/2015/DCTF/re200/README.md

 # Reverse 200
 ```
 ./r200
 Enter the password: password!
 Incorrect password!
 ```
-Just like re100, we need to make the return value of ptrace 0
+Just like re100, we need to make the return value of ptrace 0 to debug it
 ```
    0x00400878:	call   0x400600 <ptrace@plt>
    0x0040087d:	test   rax,rax